 - All excess fees covered.
 Standalone rental car excess insurance cover protects you against all excess fees, even single vehicle accident excesses.

 - Better coverage than rental company cover.
 Excess reduction cover direct from car rental companies excludes certain types of damage, such as overhead damage, water damage and underbody damage.
 However, all of these are usually covered under standalone policies.

 - Can cover campervans.
-Most policies will allow you to cover campervans up to 4.5 tones for no extra charge...exclusions usually apply to campervans on travel insurance car rental excess
+Most policies will allow you to cover campervans up to 4.5 tonnes for no extra charge.
+Exclusions usually apply to campervans on travel insurance car rental excess.

 - No distance restrictions.
-If your taking out cover within Australia, there is generally no distance restrictions from main residence
+If you're taking out cover within Australia, there are generally no distance restrictions from your main residence.

 - Cover is generally just limited to rental insurance excess and luggage and personal effects.
 However, if you get car rental excess cover as part of a travel insurance policy, this will include cover for other events, such as medical emergencies.